A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems

 \subsection{LLM Backbone and Prompting Modes}

-The framework is instantiated on GPT-OSS-20B, an open-weight, decoder-only Transformer language model with approximately $24$~billion parameters~\cite{GPTOSS20B}.
+The framework is instantiated on GPT-OSS-20B, an open-weight mixture-of-experts (MoE) Transformer language model with approximately $21$~billion total parameters and around $3.6$~billion active parameters per token~\cite{GPTOSS20B}.
 GPT-OSS-20B is pretrained using an autoregressive language modeling objective on a large-scale multilingual and domain-diverse corpus and is publicly available via the Hugging Face platform.
-This choice allows us to evaluate LLM performance on structured numeric AD in power systems under realistic resource constraints.
+This choice allows us to evaluate LLM performance on structured numeric grid AD under realistic resource constraints that are compatible with utility-side computing environments.
 All experiments are conducted on a workstation equipped with two NVIDIA RTX~6000 Ada GPUs with 48~GB each.

-We evaluate the prompt framework under five configurations that represent increasing levels of supervision and adaptation, mirroring the regimes considered in~\cite{LiuAD2025}: \begin{itemize} \item \textbf{Zero-shot:} The model receives a single telemetry sample and the rule-aware prompt, but no labeled examples, following the classical notion of zero-shot learning~\cite{XianZeroShot2019}. \item \textbf{Few-shot:} The prompt includes two labeled exemplars (one nominal, one anomalous) before the test sample, providing minimal supervision in the prompt~\cite{ParnamiFewShot2022}. \item \textbf{In-context learning (ICL):} The prompt includes five diverse labeled examples that cover different anomaly patterns, exploiting the model’s ability to infer tasks from in-context examples~\cite{DongICL2024}. \item \textbf{LoRA fine-tuning:} Parameter-efficient low-rank adaptation is applied to the attention projections, supervising the model to generate both the anomaly label and a brief rationale~\cite{HuLoRA2021}. \item \textbf{Hybrid LLM + detector:} The LLM is used as a rule-aware feature selector and explanation engine; its filtered features are then passed to a traditional deep learning (DL) anomaly detector for the final decision~\cite{LiuAD2025}. \end{itemize}
+We evaluate the prompt framework under five configurations that represent increasing levels of supervision and adaptation, mirroring a practical deployment path from zero-touch monitoring to utility-tuned detectors: \begin{itemize} \item \textbf{Zero-shot:} The model receives a single grid telemetry snapshot and the rule-aware prompt, but no labeled examples, following the classical notion of zero-shot learning~\cite{XianZeroShot2019}. \item \textbf{Few-shot:} The prompt includes two labeled exemplars (one nominal, one anomalous) before the test snapshot, providing minimal supervision in the prompt~\cite{ParnamiFewShot2022}. \item \textbf{In-context learning (ICL):} The prompt includes five diverse labeled examples that cover different anomaly patterns observed across grid operating conditions, exploiting the model's ability to infer tasks from in-context examples~\cite{DongICL2024}. \item \textbf{LoRA fine-tuning:} Parameter-efficient low-rank adaptation is applied to the attention projections, supervising the model to generate both the anomaly label and a brief rationale~\cite{HuLoRA2021}. \item \textbf{Hybrid LLM+DL detector:} The LLM is used as a rule-aware feature selector and explanation engine; its filtered measurement channels are then passed to a traditional deep learning (DL) anomaly detector for the final decision, keeping real-time inference on the classical detector while leveraging the LLM offline. \end{itemize}